Newsfeeds

 Cultivate an understanding of current educational issues that continually elevate the current practices, interactions, and contributions of a school interpreter as a Related Service Provider on the educational team and within the educational system.
 (Knowledge & Skill)

-The following newsfeeds includes short summaries in various communication methods (ASL, spoken English, and written English) where I name the current issue in education, illustrate the issue, and explain how the issue intersects with my role as a school interpreter and others on the educational team.
-This webpage includes a demonstration of my competence with understanding a current issue within education.
-In the following newsfeed, I name the current issue in education, illustrate the issue, and explain how the issue intersects with the role as a school interpreter and others on the educational team.
-This page includes newsfeed for:
+The following newsfeeds include short summaries in various communication methods (ASL, spoken English, and written English) that name the current issue in education, illustrate it, and explain how it intersects with my role as a school interpreter and others on the educational team.
+This webpage demonstrates my competence in understanding a current issue in education.
+In the following newsfeed, I name the current issue in education, illustrate the issue, and explain how the issue intersects with the role of a school interpreter and others on the educational team.
+This page includes a newsfeed for:

 This page also includes an overarching reflection.